mandal-cv/visimpaired/README.md

 # visimpaired
-This repository contains the dataset and models proposed in the paper - 'Helping Visually Impaired People Take Better Quality Pictures'.
+This repository contains the dataset and models proposed in the paper - ***'Helping Visually Impaired People Take Better Quality Pictures'***.
 If this work helps in you research, please cite us - https://arxiv.org/abs/2305.08066

 ## Dataset
 The 'Dataset' folder has two separate datasets -